Why Canada Published The Corded Window Covering Regulation Surpassing USA Safety Standard.

 The US ANSI/WCMA standard still includes:

-3. Weak performance requirements that allows hazardous products to pass safety testing
+- Weak performance requirements allow hazardous products to pass safety testing

 For these reasons, our organization urges the U.S. CPSC to collaborate with the WCMA/WCSC to create a memorable standard that harmonizes with Canada’s regulation in order to create safe environments in the United States for places where our children live and visit.

-- Custom ordered window blinds are allowed to have hazardous cords in the United States.
-Insist on cord-free products when purchasing custom.
+Custom-ordered window blinds are allowed to have hazardous cords in the United States.
+Insist on cord-free cordless window covering products when purchasing custom.

 Many households already use window blinds with accessible, hazardous cords.
 Wrapping cords around a cleat, or putting them on top of the valence isn’t enough to ensure the safety of children.
 Hundreds of young children have been strangled by cords that parents had thought were placed out of reach.
 The best course of action is to replace them with cord-free window coverings.